 Male Ancient Chinese Hairstyles

-Hair binding can be divided into full binding and half binding half phi, mainly full binding, and we will see many male costume characters in the TV series in order to be more beautiful and look ethereal, more than half binding half phi shape.
+Hair binding can be divided into full binding and half binding half phi, mainly full binding, and we will see many male costume characters in the chinese drama in order to be more beautiful and look ethereal, more than half binding half phi shape.

 Male hairstyles in the Shang and Zhou periods